Mabhusubhani001/LIP-READING-AI/README.md

 * Python 3.7+
 * TensorFlow 2.x
 * OpenCV
-* Other dependencies listed in requirements.txt
+* Other dependencies listed in requirements.txt!

 ### Dataset and pre-trained model